A Tale of Two Business Systems

 What must happen soon for GM and Ford to resolve this crisis?

 What’s the prospect if lean production is uniformly embraced?
 After a moment of truth – involving employees, retirees, suppliers, and investors – followed by dramatic restructuring at each company, equilibrium could return to this massive industry.
-GM and Ford could survive as independent companies, although considerably smaller, and
+GM and Ford could survive as independent companies, although considerably smaller, and Toyota would find that it needs to work even harder to improve every process as competitors embrace lean thinking.
+And that would be good for the whole world.

 But what will actually happen?
 That’s for the managers, employees, and investors at GM and Ford to decide and decide soon.
 Dan and I learned in 1990 that lean thinking provides a great way to identify the root cause of the problem but that Lean Thinkers shouldn’t put any confidence in forecasts!